What 2018 Elections Could Tell Us About The 2020 Presidential Map

 "When you look at the races that we won in Florida, which we weren't expected to win, and Georgia, which we weren't expected to win, and Ohio, which we weren't expected to win, and won — I mean, you look at some of them, the number of votes that we got is incredible," Trump said.
 "So I'm really happy with — not only the way it came out, but the response to me as your president."

 The outcome of some of those races are still up in the air.
-As the president and his political advisers map out a strategy to win reelection in 2020, Ohio and Florida especially are must-win states.
+As the president and his political advisers map out a strategy to win re-election in 2020, Ohio and Florida especially are must-win states.
 But they may be feeling less confident in some other key states where Democrats clawed back this week.

 Florida, Florida, Florida